sumurthy/ojsspec/markdown/sp-client-base/idigestcache.md

 #### Returns
 `boolean`
 Returns true if a cache entry was found and deleted false otherwise.
-Clears the cached digest for the specified SPWeb URL.
-This operation is useful e.g. if an error indicates that a digest was invalidated prior to its expiration time.

 #### Parameters